Yogehi/yogehi.github.io/cves.markdown

 ## CVE-2021-25354

-Some versions of Samsung Internet Android application can be abused to open non-exported activities via malicious deeplink.
+Some versions of Samsung Internet Android application could have been abused to open non-exported activities via malicious deeplink.

 ### References